 The leaves of beetroot possess diuretic, purgative, and anti-inflammatory activity and useful in alleviating paralysis, spleen, and liver diseases (1).

-Nutritional value of beetroot leaves or greens
+Nutritional value of beetroot leaves

 The antioxidant capacity of beet greens was very high, placing them among the vegetables with the highest antioxidant capacity.